Jason Brooke: "Certainly, I would consider the Brookes Sarawakian"

 I certainly see myself as kind of picking up the mantle for the Brookes, because there aren’t any left.
 My grandfather was very happy that I was taking an interest as one of his grandsons.
 And I think spiritually, it was important for my grandfather that we brought his ashes to Sarawak.
 That was certainly his wish.
 When I asked him if he would come to Sarawak with me on my first trip, he had said that his next journey would be a metaphysical one.

-ED: I was speaking to a friend in Sarawak and I got the idea that sometime back there was more a sentiment locally of wanting to lionise individuals that had fought the Brookes—the Heroes’ Monument, for example—but that in the past few years that sentiment has sort of changed.
+ED: I was speaking to a friend in Sarawak and I got the idea that sometime back there was more a sentiment locally of wanting to lionize individuals that had fought the Brookes—the Heroes’ Monument, for example—but that in the past few years that sentiment has sort of changed.
 Do you agree with that and can you talk about how this dynamic shifted?

 JB: I think your friend was talking about the 1980s and 1990s.
 That was a time when the Brookes hadn’t been around for a while, and Malaysia was very much trying to create a national narrative, for which I don’t think Sarawak’s hundred years of independence really fitted in with.

 I think when you understand those events, you try to get away from the idea of national heroes.
 If I’m being fair to everybody—we include Rentap in the Brooke Gallery—you try to see things from the perspective of that person.
 You don’t have to be right or wrong or a freedom fighter or a national hero.
 I think with Rentap, he didn’t want Sarawak to exist.
 He wanted to lead his community outside of Sarawak—and that’s a completely legitimate worldview, I think most people would agree.
 It just didn’t really work within a nation state set-up [which the Brookes sought to create in Sarawak].
-So you can understand people’s perspectives and why they fought, but I’ve tried as best as I can not to lionise anyone, including the people who supported the Brookes, and just to say that these are the events that happened…
+So you can understand people’s perspectives and why they fought, but I’ve tried as best as I can not to lionize anyone, including the people who supported the Brookes, and just to say that these are the events that happened…

 I just try to encourage people to think the best of everybody, who thought what they were doing was probably the right thing.
 History is rarely a case of bad guys versus good guys.
 When you make permanent memorials like the Heroes’ Monument, I think it can feel a little bit awkward because you can’t really tear it down—that would feel symbolic, kind of admitting that things aren’t quite right.
 But at the same time, the history that it’s presenting is quite misleading.
 I don’t think you can have two national heroes that kill each other if you’re going to have national heroes at all.

-Thankfully, at the timing of my involvement, and being clear that we stay well clear of politics, I think people have realised that this period of history isn’t just about the Brookes.
+Thankfully, at the timing of my involvement, and being clear that we stay well clear of politics, I think people have realized that this period of history isn’t just about the Brookes.
 It’s about their own journey, their own hundred years of history.

 ED: Actually, speaking of the Heroes’ Monument, I was just there [in November 2019] and the area was under construction, and all the faces were missing except Datu Patinggi Ali’s.